SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/dc_motor_pi.md

 ```

 Now the model can be simulated.
 Typical rotational mechanical systems are described via `DAE`
-(differential algebraic equations), however in this case ModelingToolkit can simplify the model enough
+(differential algebraic equations), however in this case, ModelingToolkit can simplify the model enough
 so that it can be represented as a system of `ODEs` (ordinary differential equations).

 ```@example dc_motor_pi